joemoose/dungeoneers.d20/docs/play.md

 ## Luck

 You can expend your LUCK attribute during play to change outcomes.
-Decrease (burn) your LUCK score by one point to re-roll any dice roll, except for critical failures—critical failures are always failures.
+Decrease (burn) your LUCK score by one point to re-roll any dice roll, except for *critical failures*—critical failures are always failures.

 Your LUCK score can’t be decreased to less than zero.